rabbitmq/rabbitmq-website/site/install-rpm.md

 ## <a id="supported-distributions" class="anchor" href="#supported-distributions">Supported Distributions</a>

-RabbitMQ is supported on several major RPM-based distributions that are still supported by their primary vendor or developer group.
+RabbitMQ is supported on several major RPM-based distributions that are still actively maintained by their primary vendor or developer group.

 Note that modern versions of Erlang can have incompatibilities with older distributions (e.g. older than three to four years)